Left-Wing Coalition Wins Most Seats, Falls Short of Majority in France’s Runoff Elections

 “I will be there, for you, with you, until victory,” he said.

-Ms. Le Pen has already faced off against Mr. Macron in the past two French presidential elections, and she is currently favored by many as the frontrunner for the 2027 French presidential election.
+Ms. Le Pen has already faced off against Mr. Macron in the past two French presidential elections, and she is currently favored by many as the front-runner for the 2027 French presidential election.

-While final results have yet to come in, the prospect of a divided parliament with no single majority leaves many questions about French governance moving forward.
+The prospect of a divided parliament with no single majority leaves many questions about French governance moving forward.